not-raspberry/diffing-proxy/README.md

 or The Hacky Thing.

-A service do convert HTTP reponses with full state updates to incremental ones.
+A service to convert HTTP reponses with full state updates to incremental ones.
 May be useful when it's suboptimal to respond with full state to each request but it's affordable to send the full state the first time client requests it.